 BNY Mellon SA/NV's exposure under derivative contracts is closely monitored as part of the overall management of BNY Mellon SA/NV's market risk.
-Currently, concerning over-the-counter derivatives, BNY Mellon SA/NV has only forward foreign exchange contracts related to its treasury activity.
-All options and futures are related to derivative clearing and are listed derivatives.
+Currently, concerning over-the-counter derivatives, BNY Mellon SA/NV has forward foreign exchange contracts related to: a) its treasury activity and b) customer transactions.
+The latter are mirrored on a back to back basis with BNY Mellon.